AdobeDocs/advertising.en/help/integrations/analytics/dsp-custom-goal-analytics-evars.md

    1. In [!DNL Analytics] [!DNL Analysis Workspace], [create a project](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/home.html) and pull the new event into a freeform table to ensure that data is populating for the eVar or prop metric.

-To enable the new metric as a custom goal for optimization, contact your Adobe Account Team.<!-- Are the metrics automatically available as custom goals in Search, or does something have to be done on the backend to enable them? -->
+To enable the new metric as a custom goal for optimization, contact your Adobe Account Team.<!-- Are the metrics automatically visible in Search and available for objectives, or does something have to be done on the backend to enable them? -->